nivzx/h2o-technical-assignment/README.md

 📺 Check out a quick walkthrough of the application in [this video](https://youtu.be/JtG0GZEk6_k)!

+*Note: The current Dockerfile does not work.
+Needs to be updated*

 ## Running the App 🏃‍♂️

 Ensure you have activated a Python virtual environment with `h2o-wave` installed.